cah-irene-thomas/Library-Book-Search-and-Reservation-System/README.md

 # Library-Book-Search-and-Reservation-System

 ## Background

           * Your team is developing a screen in an already existing Library application for a local library.
           * This screen allows users to search for books, check their availability, and reserve them online.
           * Users can already login to this system using their username and password.
+          * Feel free to ask questions like you would to a product owner

 ## Objective
           1. To create a story map for a basic screen with following capabilities: